-The Company maintains operations in Russia and licenses software and provides related services to customers in Russia and areas of Ukraine that are not under sanction.
-The Company had revenues of approximately \$7.2 million and \$10.0 million for the three months ended September 30, 2023 and 2022, respectively, and total assets of approximately \$37.8 million and \$39.7 million as of September 30, 2023 and June 30, 2023, respectively, related to operations in Russia.
+The Company maintains limited operations in Russia and licenses software and provides related services to customers in Russia and areas of Ukraine that are not under sanction.
+The Company had revenue of approximately \$5.8 million and \$16.8 million for the three months ended December 31, 2023 and 2022, respectively, and \$13.0 million and \$26.8 million for the six months ended December 31, 2023 and 2022, respectively.
+The Company had total assets of approximately \$35.2 million and \$39.7 million as of December 31, 2023 and June 30, 2023, respectively, related to operations in Russia.

 The Company may be required to cease or suspend operations in Russia or, should the conflict or the effects of sanctions, export control measures and business restrictions worsen, the Company may voluntarily elect to do so.
-For example, the Company recently has terminated all engineering services in Russia and the Company has limited its operations to contract renewals only with existing customers.
-While the Company continues to evaluate the impact, if any, of the various sanctions, export control measures and business restrictions imposed by the United States, other governments, and financial institutions on the ability to do business in Russia and areas of Ukraine that are not under sanction, maintain contracts with vendors and pay employees in Russia, and receive payment from customers in Russia and areas of Ukraine that are not under sanction, there is no assurance that the Company will be able to do so in the future.
-Any disruption to, or suspension of, the Company reputational harm as a result of continued operations in Russia, which may adversely impact sales and other businesses in other countries.
+The Company has terminated all engineering services in Russia and the Company has limited its operations to contract renewals with existing customers.
+While the Company continues to evaluate the impact of the various sanctions and restrictions imposed by the United States and other governments on the Company's ability to conduct business in Russia, there is no assurance that the Company will be able to do so in the future.
+Any disruption to, or suspension of, the Company's business and operations in Russia would result in the loss of revenue and assets from the business in Russia and would negatively impact growth.
+The Company may also suffer reputational harm as a result of continued operations in Russia, which may adversely impact sales and other businesses in other countries.